 Back to Top of List

-Anishnabek: The People of This Place, exploring Native American contributions to West Michigan.
+Anishinabek: The People of This Place, exploring Native American contributions to West Michigan.
+Currently closed for renovations, reopening Fall 2026.

-Furniture City, a history of the city's furniture manufacturing excellence.
+The Furniture Factory, a history of the city's furniture manufacturing excellence.

 Newcomers: The People of This Place, celebrating immigrant groups who helped make Grand Rapids what it is today.